Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

 Notes: Val'kova (vol. 1, p.
 69) indicates Rachmaninoff performance at this Musical Morning for Conservatory students, which is not noted in other sources.
 She further indicates that he was the sixth performer on the program.
-It is not indicated from which book of the Well-Tempered Klavier the Prelude and Fugue was taken.
+Which book of the Well-Tempered Klavier the Prelude and Fugue was taken is not stated.

 December 10 1888 (Julian Calendar)